konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ## MORE WORKS TO DO

-1. Remove hard-coded style
+1. Change hard-coded styles and clean codes

+2. Remove unnecessary css and js blocks

-2. Support input_number and lights entities in Home Assistant
+2. Support input_number and light entities in Home Assistant

 ### Many Thanks to DBuit!